ice-energy/sharedhugo/content/post/post_002/cdc3_specs_reqs.md

     Do these High Voltage parts need to be on-board??

 Answering this is strategic to the overall electrical strategy on CDC3.
+TBD (2/9/19)
 ```

 Also, for reference purposes, CDC2 had 8 of the 240v AC Output ports: